tomsom/firefox-hotify/README.md

 - [Stylebot website](https://stylebot.dev/)

 You might also want to install [uBlock Origin](https://ublockorigin.com/) ;)

 ### 2. Add CSS to Stylebot
-Once installed go to the [Spotify Webplayer Page](https:open.spotify.com) and click on the stylebot extenion logo in the toolbar(might be hidden in a overflow menu).
+Once installed go to the [Spotify Webplayer Page](https:open.spotify.com) and click on the stylebot extention icon in the toolbar(might be hidden in an overflow menu).

 &#8594; Open Stylebot